 Seafood Products that are imported by U.S. companies in huge volumes are difficult to supplement from other regional Asian suppliers as all consignment and procurement orders from Asia are made well in advance.
 For some seafood products, smaller volumes of high value species can be easier to supplement from other countries like South Korea, Japan, Taiwan and Vietnam.

-4. Price competitiveness of Chinese processed products: Can other countries match them productivity-wise?
+4. Price competitiveness of Chinese processed products: Can other countries match them productivity-wise in a trade war?